RohithReddyGK/AI-Powered-Health-Assistant/README.md

 healthcare accessibility.
 The appointment scheduling feature further enhances user engagement, providing a personalized and interactive healthcare assistant experience.

-In conclusion, the AI-Powered Health Assistant demonstrates the potential of AI-driven healthcare solutions and its scalability, thereby bridging the gap between medical expertise and users seeking reliable health information.
+<h3>In conclusion, the AI-Powered Health Assistant demonstrates the potential of AI-driven
+healthcare solutions and its scalability, thereby bridging the gap between medical expertise and users seeking reliable health information.</h3>

 ## Install